 My research interests are at the intersection of Systems and Language runtimes (e.g., the Java Virtual Machine, JavaScript engines, WebAssembly runtimes etc), Data analytics (e.g., SQL query compilation and optimization, data serialization and de-serialization, etc), Parallel, Distributed and Concurrent programming (e.g., GPU programming, SIMD parallelization, shared-memory concurrency, etc), and broadly speaking Cloud computing (e.g., serverless).
 In general, I like to build things, and I am interested in all performance-related aspects of the topics above.

 All offered projects are challenging and require good systems programming and knowledge.
-I assume that at the Bachelor’s level you have taken (or you are familiar with some of the topics of) Computer Organization, Advanced Network Programming, Compiler Construction, Operating Systems, and Concurrency and Multithreading.
+I assume that at the Bachelor’s level you have taken (or you are familiar with some of the topics of) Computer Organization, Advanced Systems Programming, Compiler Construction, Operating Systems, and Concurrency and Multithreading.
 At the Master’s level, you have taken/or you are familiar with at least some of Programming Large-Scale Parallel Systems, Systems Seminar, Programming Multi-core and Many-core Systems.
 Very good knowledge of Java, C, C++, Rust, or comparable languages is strongly recommended.

 The projects below can either be a MSc thesis (typically with a literature study) or large (12 ECTS) MSc research projects.
 Some of the projects can be adapted to BSc-level (for ambitious BSc students!)

-is based on eBPF and can be easily exposed to high-level language runtimes such as the Java Virtual Machine.
+[User-level eBPF scheduling for the JVM].
+The new sched_ext functionality in the Linux kernel enables user-space applications to customize CPU OS scheduling, allowing applications to implement domain-specific scheduling policies. sched_ext is based on eBPF and can be easily exposed to high-level language runtimes such as the Java Virtual Machine.
 In this project, you will study the impact of user-level domain-specific scheduling on serverless applications.
 The goal of the project is to implement and evaluate different user-level scheduling policies targeting the Java VM, and evaluate the impact of different scheduling decisions on performance properties of the application.
 Related work (1) (2).

 [Compilation service for WebAssembly].
 Modern WebAssembly runtimes such as wasmer provide in-process Just-in-time compilation.
 JIT compilers are normally running as a concurrent thread in the same process of the application.
 In this project we want to study an alternative runtime design, where the JIT compiler runs as an external “service”, i.e., in a different process, potentially running on a different machine.
 Such client-server design would allow to reduce even more the memory consumption of the WebAssembly runtime, as well as enable distributed code caching and other optimizations.
 Related work (1).